Kamakazy96/Playamble---Angular-Project/README.md

 ![](Playamble%20Images/Shop.png)

-In the shop page users can buy packages to gain balance for them to gamble with.
+In the shop page users can buy packages to gain balance for them to play with.

 ### Purchasing A Package: